VALENTINAMOVILSANDOVAL/otrec-dropsondes/README.md

 # otrec-dropsondes

-This repository contains a modular Python package designed to generate publication-quality, 3-panel plots of airborne W-band radar data collected during the **OTREC (Organization of Tropical East Pacific Convection)** field campaign.
+This repository contains a modular Python package designed to generate publication-quality, 3D-Var dropsonde data collected during the **OTREC (Organization of Tropical East Pacific Convection)** field campaign.

 The tool pairs multi-dimensional radar data with surface reflectivity data, applies specific temporal and altitudinal bounds for known convective cases, and exports high-resolution PDFs optimized for scientific journals.